therundhati/therundhati.github.io/_pages/cv.md

 Work experience
 ======
-* Analyst, Global Currencies and Emerging Markets, Market Risk Strats, Goldman Sachs (2022-Present)
+* Global Currencies and Emerging Markets, Market Risk Strats, Goldman Sachs (2022-Present)
   * Responsible for capturing day to day market risk, exposure and materiality of the firm's portfolio
   * Designing scenario specific stress testing and Value at Risk calculations for FX asset class, which includes products like currency derivatives
   * Working on regulatory requirements for CCAR, desk trades and other risk metrics